Commitment + Clinical Leadership = Better Outcomes

 One way watermelon can benefit your health is because it’s hydrating.
 Watermelon has high water content, about 90%, which can help keep you hydrated.1

-Hydration is extremely important for everyday bodily functions.
+Hydration is essential for everyday bodily functions.
 Water impacts our body’s temperature, organ function, metabolism, and more.

-Watermelon has high water content, as well as electrolytes such as potassium, that provides you with energy.1 Watermelon is a healthier choice for replenishing electrolytes than sports drinks that contain added sugar and preservatives.
+Watermelon has a high water content, as well as electrolytes such as potassium, that provide you with energy.1 Watermelon is a healthier choice for replenishing electrolytes than sports drinks that contain added sugar and preservatives.

 Watermelon can help maintain a healthy heart